-- (a) The two potential breach conditions: insufficient funds and insufficient products. - (b) The bulletin board includes Simulator Settings, Product Information, Financial Reports, and the Breach List.
+(a) The two potential breach conditions:(b) The bulletin board includes Simulator Settings, Product Information, Financial Reports, and the Breach List.

 Figure 2: Breach conditions and the bulletin board.

 Note that trading prices are not known to the agents.
 They are maintained by the simulator for use in breach and bankruptcy processing, and for valuing inventory at the end of a game.